The Population Shift

 Stage 3: Motion — Bringing the Data to Life

-After completing the interactive version, I moved into the final stage transforming the story into motion.
+The final stage is to transform the story into motion.
 The goal was to translate population data into a short, cinematic 60-second piece that could both inform and emotionally connect with the audience.
 My focus was on turning the same data into a visual story that people could actually feel and follow.
-That guided me the entire process.